mscsuic/juliusross/papers.md

 **with M. Pavel and M. Toma**
 **Preprint:** [arXiv:2510.04663](https://arxiv.org/abs/2510.04663)

-We introduce two notions, the first notion being a Hodge-Riemann pair and the second notion is that of a Bogomolov Pair.
+We introduce two notions, the first being a Hodge-Riemann pair and the second is that of a Bogomolov Pair.
 In both cases this can be either a pair of cohomology classes or a pair of forms; for simplicity in this summary we just consider the case of classes.

 A Hodge-Riemann pair consists of a pair of cohomology classes on a compact Kahler manifold (or projective manifold) that generalizes the Hodge-Riemann property on $H^{1,1}(X)$.
 A Bogomolov pair is a pair of cohomology classes that generalizes the classical Bogomolov-Gieseker inequality for semistable sheaves.